Skip to main content

 ## Naming

-1. **Meaningful names**: Variables and functions should reveal their purpose.
+1. **Meaningful names**: Variables and functions must reveal their purpose.

-2. **Avoid disinformation**: Don't use names that could confuse.
+2. **Avoid misinformation**: Do not use names that may confuse.

 3. **Pronounceable names**: Use names that can be discussed verbally.